Amannnrt/Grid-cell-extractor/README.md

 #  Table Cell Extraction

-This project extracts **individual table cells** from a scanned or digital image of a table
+This code extracts **individual table cells** from a scanned or digital image of a table
 It uses **image processing techniques** such as thresholding, morphological operations, and line detection to detect the grid structure and then **slices out each cell as a separate image**.

 ---